wildfly-clustering/wildfly-clustering-examples/mod_cluster-with-tls/README.md

 ```shell
 $WORKER1_HOME/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=worker2 -Djboss.bind.address=localhost -Djboss.socket.binding.port-offset=200
 ```
-As with the load balancer instance, we have provided an appropriate name for this Wildfly instance as well as specified the domain name of `localhost` for the bind address.
+As with the load balancer instance, we have provided an appropriate name for this WildFly instance as well as specified the domain name of `localhost` for the bind address.
 Additionally, because all three of the server instances are running on the same host, to avoid port conflicts, we need to additionally specify a socket binding port offset, 200 in this case.

-With the server started, in a new terminak window, navigate to the $PROJECT_HOME directory and run the configuration script for the worker2 instance, using a controller port which has been adjusted for the port offset used to start the server:
+With the server started, in a new terminal window, navigate to the $PROJECT_HOME directory and run the configuration script for the worker2 instance, using a controller port which has been adjusted for the port offset used to start the server:
 ```shell